Minnesota Residential Lease Agreement

 Does a landlord have to provide a copy of the lease in Minnesota?

-Minnesota landlords must provide tenants with a copy of the lease agreement after they sign it (MN Stat. § 504B.115).
+Minnesota landlords must provide tenants with a copy of the contract after they sign it (MN Stat. § 504B.115).

 What is the grace period for rent in Minnesota?